Darden posts loss as Olive Garden same-restaurant sales fall again

-Sept 12 (Reuters) - Darden Restaurants Inc reported a quarterly loss after same-restaurant sales fell again at its Olive Garden chain, which contributes about two-thirds to profit.
+(Reuters) - Darden Restaurants Inc (DRI.N) reported a quarterly loss after same-restaurant sales fell again at its Olive Garden chain, which contributes about two-thirds to profit.

 Darden reported a net loss of $19.3 million, or 14 cents per share, from continuing operations for the first quarter ended Aug.
 24 compared with a profit of $42.2 million, or 32 cents per share, a year earlier.